 Also Known as

 Most grains, like wheat and oats, have a hard outer layer.
-When they are processed, this layer becomes a byproduct, and is called bran.
-In the case of processing wheat to make wheat flour, one gets millers or wheat bran.
-Wheat bran is packed with nutrition, and offers many dietary benefits.
+When they are processed, this layer becomes a byproduct, called bran.
+Likewise, when wheat is processed to get wheat flour, brain is acquired.
+This brain is packed with nutrition, and offers many dietary benefits.

 How to Select

-Many commercial oat bran and wheat bran products (muffins, chips, waffles) contain very little bran.
+• There are also many food products that already contain wheat bran.
+A number of cereals are made with it, as well as bread and flour.
+However, you must note that many commercial oat bran and wheat bran products (muffins, chips, waffles) contain very little bran.
 They also may be high in sodium, total fat and saturated fat.
-Read labels carefully
+Always read labels carefully.

-· It's also important to start slow when adding wheat bran to foods.
-A little too much can easily translate to diarrhea.
+• It's also important to start slow when adding wheat bran to foods.
+A little too much can easily result in diarrhea.

-· Wheat bran muffins are a natural choice, but adding wheat bran to pancakes, biscuits, waffles, or even cookies is a great way to bulk up the nutritional value of a food.
+• Adding wheat bran to muffins, pancakes, biscuits, waffles, or even cookies is a great way to bulk up the nutritional value of a food, especially its fibre content.

 How to Store

-· Wheat bran is also high in protein, magnesium, manganese, niacin, phosphorus, zinc and vitamin B6, and is low in fat, with no cholesterol, and no sugar or sodium.
+• Wheat bran is high in protein, magnesium, manganese, niacin, phosphorus, zinc and vitamin B6, and is low in fat, with no cholesterol, and no sugar or sodium.

-· Further, as with all wheat sources, those who have celiac disease should not use wheat bran
+• As with all wheat sources, those who have celiac disease should not use wheat bran.